DefTruth/lite.ai.toolkit/README.md

 ## 9. Notification.

 If there is a model you are interested in and want to be supported by Lite.AI.ToolKit🚀🚀🌟, you can fork this repo and modify [TODOLIST.md](https://github.com/DefTruth/lite.ai.toolkit/tree/main/TODOLIST.md), then submit a PR~ I will review this PR and try to support this model in the future, but I don’t make sure this can be done.
-In addition, [MNN](https://github.com/alibaba/MNN) and [NCNN](https://github.com/Tencent/ncnn) support for some models will be added in the future, but due to operator compatibility and some other reasons, it is impossible to ensure that all models supported by [ONNXRuntime C++](https://github.com/microsoft/onnxruntime) can run through [MNN](https://github.com/alibaba/MNN) and [NCNN](https://github.com/Tencent/ncnn).
+In addition, [MNN](https://github.com/alibaba/MNN), [NCNN](https://github.com/Tencent/ncnn) and [TNN](https://github.com/Tencent/TNN) support for some models will be added in the future, but due to operator compatibility and some other reasons, it is impossible to ensure that all models supported by [ONNXRuntime C++](https://github.com/microsoft/onnxruntime) can run through [MNN](https://github.com/alibaba/MNN), [NCNN](https://github.com/Tencent/ncnn) and [TNN](https://github.com/Tencent/TNN).
 So, if you want to use all the models supported by this repo and don't care about the performance gap of *1~2ms*, please use the implementation of ONNXRuntime version.
 [ONNXRuntime](https://github.com/microsoft/onnxruntime) is the default inference engine for this repo.
-However, you can follow the steps below if you want to build Lite.AI.ToolKit🚀🚀🌟 with [MNN](https://github.com/alibaba/MNN) or [NCNN](https://github.com/Tencent/ncnn) support (⚠️ NOT STABLE NOW!
+However, you can follow the steps below if you want to build Lite.AI.ToolKit🚀🚀🌟 with [MNN](https://github.com/alibaba/MNN), [NCNN](https://github.com/Tencent/ncnn) or [TNN](https://github.com/Tencent/TNN) support (⚠️ NOT STABLE NOW!
 NOT RECOMMENDED!!!🤦)

-* change the `build.sh` with `DENABLE_MNN=ON` or `DENABLE_NCNN=ON`, such as
+* change the `build.sh` with `DENABLE_MNN=ON`,`DENABLE_NCNN=ON` or `DENABLE_TNN=ON`, such as
 ```shell
 cd build && cmake \
   -DCMAKE_BUILD_TYPE=MinSizeRel \